 Wolfgang Puck may have been the first one to put smoked salmon on a pizza at his iconic LA restaurant, Spago, in 1982, but we’re certain he didn’t use Sitka Salmon Shares’ hot smoked wild Alaska salmon.
 Leftover cooked salmon is a great alternative.
-If you want to make your own pizza dough, our test kitchen has a great recipe.
+If you want to make your own pizza dough, we have a great recipe.
 If you don't, most supermarkets carry frozen dough and many pizzerias will sell you a ball in a pinch.

-- 6 ounces smoked salmon, skin and bones removed, flaked (alternatively, use 1 ½ cups flaked cooked salmon)
+6 ounces smoked salmon, skin and bones removed, flaked (alternatively, use 1 ½ cups flaked cooked salmon) Available in Our Seafood Subscription Box

 Place a pizza stone on the lowest rack in the oven and preheat to 500°F and allow 30 minutes for the stone to heat.
 Let the dough come to room temperature while the oven preheats.
 (Alternatively, if you don’t have a pizza stone, place a sturdy baking sheet, upside down, in the oven to preheat for 5 minutes before baking).